 In 2013, we set a goal to more sustainably source our priority ingredients by 2020.
 Corn is one of our priority ingredients, in the form of High Fructose Corn Syrup.
-We require that our suppliers meet our 15 Sustainable Agriculture Guiding Principles (SAGP), which establish the framework for progress and are integrated into governance procurement processes.
-As a case study specifically on corn, we advance our sustainable sourcing through membership in Field to Market: The Alliance for Sustainable Agriculture, through which we work on more sustainable corn production in the United States.
-With our four biggest corn suppliers, we are aiming to fulfill a 2014 commitment to expand the application of Field to Market's Fieldprint® Platform, a data-driven tool that quantifies water use, energy use, greenhouse gas emissions and other measures of sustainability performance.
-The target is to engage corn farmers representing 1 million acres by 2020, which would position The Coca-Cola Company with 100% more sustainable corn production in the U.S. market.
-As a result of such work, our global % of corn sourced from sustainable sources has moved into the 51 - 75% range, up from 0 - 25% in 2016 and 2017.
+As a case study, we advance our sustainable sourcing through our membership to Field to Market: The Alliance for Sustainable Agriculture, which focuses on sustainable corn production in the United States.
+With our four biggest corn suppliers, we are aiming to fulfil a 2014 commitment to expand the application of Field to Market's Fieldprint® Platform, a data-driven tool that quantifies water use, energy use, greenhouse gas emissions and other measures of sustainability performance.
+Our target was to engage corn farmers representing 1 million acres by 2020, which would position The Coca-Cola Company with 100% more sustainable corn production in the U.S. market.
+For example, through an innovative collaboration with Tate & Lyle, and Truterra, a conservation solutions provider, we supported U.S. Midwestern corn growers to implement sustainable agriculture practices on land equivalent to acres used to grow the corn used in our products.
+Participating farmers use cutting-edge technology and a network of agronomy advisors to embed up to 26 conservation practices, including ones that improve soil health, protect biodiversity, and potentially sequester carbon.
+The Coca-Cola Company was Tate & Lyle's first customer to pilot the program under the Field to Market initiative and now covers 1.5 million acres of sustainably grown corn, exceeding our 2020 goal by 500,000 acres.
+As a result of such work, our global % of corn sourced from sustainable sources has moved from 0 - 25% in 2016 and 2017 to 67% in 2019 and 2020.